The Huntington

 • price 1 of 4

 This South Bay botanical garden covers 87 acres on the northeast side of the Palos Verdes Peninsula.
-You’ll find a mix of Southern California flora, from fuchsia to the talngled roots of Moreton Bay Fig trees, alonside more specialized areas like small Japanese and desert gardens.
-It may not be as grandiose as some other gardens, but it’s well worth the reasonable price of admission.
-Look out for its special dog walking hours, too, typically on the third Sunday of the month.
+You’ll find a mix of Southern California flora, from fuchsia to the tangled roots of Moreton Bay fig trees, alonside more specialized areas like small Japanese and desert gardens.
+It may not be as grandiose as some other gardens, but it’s well worth the reasonable price of admission—and my pup and I absolutely adore its special dog walking hours, typically on the last Sunday of the month.

 Advertising